osg-htc/technology/docs/documentation/writing-documentation.md

 - **Installation:** Procedural instructions that tell the user how to install the software ([example](http://www.opensciencegrid.org/docs/compute-element/install-htcondor-ce/#installing-htcondor-ce))
 - **Validation:** How does the user make sure their installation is functional?
-- **Help:** Often just a link to the relevant [help document](http://www.opensciencegrid.org/docs/common/help/) as well as contact information for specific support groups, if applicable.

 Optionally, the following sections should be included as necessary.